w-okada/voice-changer/README.md

 1. [If not installed] Download and install [Python 3.10](https://www.python.org/downloads/release/python-3108/).

+1. [If not installed] Download and install git.

 1. Open a command line.

 1. Verify your Python version by running the following command: